shsingh/f5-application-services-integration-iApp/docs/execflow.rst

 rely on the state returned via the GUI or API on the initial creation of the deployment.
 Rather, the ``deploy.postdeploy_final`` iStat_ key should be queried for the ``FINISHED_<epoch timestamp>`` state.
-A reference implementation of this mechanism can be found in the `deploy_iapp_bigip.py`_ helper script.
+A reference implementation of this mechanism can be found in the :github_file:`depoly iapp script<scripts/deploy_iapp_bigip.py>` helper script.
 The mechanism implemented performs the following:

 ..
 NOTICE:
     When using this mechanism it is required that time is synchronized